Klik hier om deze informatie in het Nederlands te lezen.

 Dr. Sharp enabled those who were cured and free from the disease to leave the island.
 But the people who had been on the island had children, and for these children Bwama Primary School was built in 1934.
 The school remained, also after the disease was tamed, and was taken over by the government in 1969.

 Today, the former patient quarters and medical facility are used by a boarding secondary school which attracts students from the entire region.
 Also Bwama Primary School, where we will focus on with NiCA , is still there, playing a very important role in the area.

 The photo slider below provides an impression of the amazingly beautiful Lake Bunyonyi, Bwama Island and Bwama Primary School.
 All photos were taken during my first visit to the area and the school in September 2017.

 The safe transport of its pupils over the lake is an enormous problem for Bwama Primary School.
 Only very few students have the private means to get themselves to the school each morning.
 The school has started offering a canoe service for its students, but is facing a lot of problems while trying to do so.
 Financial resources are far from enough to organize the transport sufficiently.
 Transport capacity is lacking, but also, additional measures are needed to guarantee the safety of the students.
 Please read more about it here.

-HWMCO-Nederland is, through NiCA , and in good cooperation with the school, committed to find and finance solutions for this transport problem of the pupils in the first place; also other challenges, that the school is facing, will get attention, whereby we will, as mentioned above, always try to provide our help in such a way that children from communities at large can also benefit from it.
+HWMCO-Nederland is, through NiCA Foundation, and in good cooperation with the school, committed to find and finance solutions for this transport problem in the first place; later, also other problems that the school is facing will get attention, whereby we will, as mentioned above, always try to provide our help in such a way that children from communities at large can also benefit from it.